 CONTEPO™ (previously referred to as ZTI-01 and ZOLYD) is an investigational, first-in-class epoxide antibiotic with a broad spectrum of bactericidal Gram-negative and Gram-positive activity, including activity against most contemporary MDR strains that threaten hospitalized patients.
 Fosfomycin IV has an extensive history from markets outside the U.S., where it has been utilized for over 40 years in nine indications.
 CONTEPO utilizes a new dosing approach, developed by Zavante, to optimize the compound’s pharmacokinetics and pharmacodynamics.

-The company believes that these attributes, along with extensive positive clinical experience outside of the U.S., support ZOLYD as a first-line treatment for complicated urinary tract infections suspected to be caused by MDR pathogens.
-Non-clinical data have shown that ZOLYD acts synergistically with certain other antibiotics to improve bacterial killing and restore susceptibility to agents otherwise demonstrating resistance.
+The company believes that these attributes, along with the positive clinical experience worldwide, support CONTEPO as a first-line treatment for complicated urinary tract infections (cUTI) suspected to be caused by MDR pathogens.
+Approximately 25% of cUTIs are caused by MDR bacteria and limited treatment options are available.
+In addition, non-clinical data have shown that CONTEPO acts synergistically with certain other antibiotics to improve bacterial killing and restore susceptibility to agents otherwise demonstrating resistance.

 The CONTEPO development program is initially focused on obtaining regulatory approval for the treatment of cUTI, including acute pyelonephritis, with the pivotal ZEUS™ study (ZTI-01 Efficacy and Safety study).
 In the ZEUS study, CONTEPO met the primary endpoint of statistical non-inferiority to piperacillin/tazobactam in this patient population.
 Zavante expects to file a New Drug Application utilizing the FDA’s 505(b)(2) pathway in late 2018.

 The FDA has granted CONTEPO Qualified Infectious Disease Product (QIDP) and Fast Track designations for: